 - Attend an organizing training program that builds strategic and leadership skills among its staff and members.

-Grants to hire consultants to assist with management, fundraising, media and communications, special event planning, technological assistance, board development, and other organizational infrastructure projects.
+Grants can be used to hire consultants to assist with management, fundraising, media and communications, special event planning, technological assistance, board development, and other organizational infrastructure projects.

-- To develop management strategies with a racial and gender justice lens.
+- Develop management strategies with a racial and gender justice lens.

-- To work with a consultant to plan a gala fundraising event.
+- Work with a consultant to plan a gala fundraising event.

-- To hire a development consultant to assist with prospect research, grant writing and fundraising strategy.
+- Hire a development consultant to assist with prospect research, grant writing and fundraising strategy.

 Who can apply?